OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaTimeSource.rst

     .. cpp:function:: OcaStatus SetReferenceID(OcaString ID)

         Sets the time reference ID.
-The return value indicates whether the ID was successfully set.
 Optional method, not required for all time reference types.

         This method has id ``3.9``.